Mike Josef

-Mike Josef (né Yusuf; ܡܐܝܟ ܝܘܣܦ; born 25 January 1983) is a German politician who has served as the Lord Mayor of Frankfurt am Main since May 2023.
+Mike Josef (né Yusuf; ܡܐܝܟ ܝܘܣܦ; born 25 January 1983) is a German politician who has served as the Lord Mayor (Oberbürgermeister) of Frankfurt am Main since May 2023.

 On 26 March 2023, he was elected mayor of Frankfurt in a runoff election of the Lord Mayor with 92,371 votes (51.7% of the votes cast) against the CDU candidate Uwe Becker.
 The day of his inauguration is 11 May 2023.

 Early life and education

-Josef was born in Qamishli, Syria to an ethnic Aramean family.
+Josef was born in Qamishli, Syrian Arabic Republic to an ethnic Aramean family.
 He came from Syria to Germany at the age of four, where they were recognized as political refugees because they had no longer been safe in Syria as Christians.
 They lived briefly in Krauchenwies and then in the Ulm district of Wiblingen.
 Josef refers to Ulm as his hometown.
 He played junior soccer at TV Wiblingen there and at SSV Ulm 1846, and later coached a junior team at TV Wiblingen himself with a friend.
 Ulm is also where his two sisters were born.

 He first attended a secondary school, later a junior high school.
 In 2002, he obtained his technical college entrance qualification in Neu-Ulm.
 There he completed civilian service with the German Red Cross (DRK) from 2002 to 2003.
 From 2003 to 2004, he studied social work at the University of Applied Sciences in Frankfurt up to his intermediate diploma.
 Until 2010, he studied political science, history and law at the Goethe University in Frankfurt, where he graduated as a political scientist.

 During his studies, he was a member of the General Student Committee (AStA) at Frankfurt University, a member of the executive committee of the AStA, and a working student at the Federal Ministry of the Environment.
 In 2007, he was a student confidant for the constitutional complaint against the introduction of tuition fees in Hesse, spokesman for the Juso university groups in Hesse and from 2008 to 2010 spokesman for the Frankfurt Jusos.
 He also became a member of the Education and Science Workers' Union (GEW) and the Workers' Welfare Organization (AWO).